nv-legate/legate.core/README.md

 ## Other FAQs

 * *Does Legate only work on NVIDIA hardware?*
-  No, Legate will run on most kinds of hardware, anywhere that Legion and GASNet will run.
-This includes x86, ARM, and PowerPC CPUs.
-GASNet (and therefore Legate) also includes support for Infiniband, Cray, Omnipath, and (ROC-)Ethernet based interconnects.
+  No, Legate will run on any processor supported by Legion (e.g. x86, ARM, and PowerPC CPUs), and any network supported by GASNet (e.g. Infiniband, Cray, Omnipath, and (ROC-)Ethernet based interconnects)

 * *What languages does the Legate Core API have bindings for?*
   Currently the Legate Core bindings are only available in Python.
 Watch